-When you transfer assets from another firm to JPMS, including rolling over assets from retirement plans or other accounts, we earn compensation on the assets; note that we will not earn this compensation if the assets are not transferred to us.
+When you transfer assets from another firm to J.P.
+Morgan Securities LLC, including a rollover of assets from retirement plans or other accounts, we earn compensation on the assets; note, we will not earn this compensation if the assets are not transferred to J.P.
+Morgan Securities LLC.
 We may also earn more, and your advisor will begin to earn compensation, if your assets are transferred from a J.P.
-Morgan Self-Directed Investing account and placed in an investment advisory account or a full-service brokerage account, or are used to purchase an annuity through us.
-Advisors are not compensated on J.P.
-Morgan Self-Directed Investing accounts.
+Morgan Self-Directed Investing or J.P.
+Morgan Automated Investing account and placed in an investment advisory account or a full-service brokerage account, or are used to purchase an annuity through us.
+J.P.
+Morgan Private Client Advisors may qualify for a Net New Money (NNM) Award, which includes NNM credit for referrals to a J.P.
+Morgan Self-Directed Investing or J.P.
+Morgan Automated Investing account if the client was referred and the account was funded with at least \$25,000 NNM by year end.
+Refer to Special Compensation Awards in Section 4B.
 Thus, you should be aware that we do have an economic interest in you transferring or rolling over your assets to us.